kangelamw/ang-lhl-ml-project-unsupervised-learning/README.md

 │   ├── // Image files are here //
 ├── README.md
 ├── Unsupervised Learning - Project.ipynb
+├── functions.py
 ```

 ## Process
 ### Part I : EDA - Exploratory Data Analysis & Pre-processing
 1. I found no null values or duplicates.
+2. The nominal features (Channel and Region) were converted to `int8`.
+The rest of the features (continuous) remained `int64`.
+This allowed for easier segmentation of data as I could just select *int64/float64* and I know I have all the continuous variables I need.
-2. The min values of the continuous columns seem extremely low compared to its max.
+3. The min values of the continuous columns seem extremely low compared to its max.
 There may be outliers, and as shown below, the data is right-skewed.

     > ![Original Distributions of Purchases](./images/Orig_Distributions.png)

-3. The columns were checked for skewness and were log transformed.
+4. The columns were checked for skewness and were log transformed.
 Below, is the new distribution.

     > ![Transformed Distributions of Purchases](./images/Log_Distributions.png)

-4. **Grocery** purchasing appear to be positively correlated to **Detergents_Paper** and  **Milk** purchases.
-You can check out the correlation heatmap [here](/images/Correlation_Heatmap.png).
+5. **Grocery** purchasing appear to be positively correlated to **Detergents_Paper** and  **Milk** purchases.
+You can check out the original correlation heatmap [here](/images/Correlation_Heatmap.png).

     > ![Pairwise Scatterplot](./images/Pairwise_Scatter_Plots.png)

-5. For outliers, I removed rows that had multiple outliers (> 1 per row) and implemented a cap for min-max values for the rest of the outliers.
+6. For outliers, I removed rows that had multiple outliers (> 1 per row) and implemented a cap for min-max values for the rest of the outliers:

     > ![Outliers Boxplot](./images/Boxplots.png)

-6. Verified the suspected correlations using a heatmap.
-These correlations shown, although slightly less compared to before the outliers were removed, are still present.
+7. Verified the suspected correlations using a heatmap.
+These correlations shown, although slightly less compared to [before](/images/Correlation_Heatmap.png) the outliers were removed, are still present.

     > ![Correlation Heatmap](./images/Correlation_Heatmap_2.png)

-7. For feature selection, I initially added a few new columns `Total_Purchases`, and Purchase Ratios for each continuous variable.
+8. For feature selection, I initially added a few new columns `Total_Purchases`, and Purchase Ratios for each continuous variable.
 The pairwise plot (if you want to see,) is [here](./images/Pairwise_Scatter_Plots_NEW.png).
 The old correlation heatmap is shown below.
     > ![Correlation Heatmap with Ratios](./images/Correlation_Heatmap_NEW.png)

-8. I decided to remove such features and merged Grocery with Detergents_Paper instead.
+9. I decided to remove such features and merged Grocery with Detergents_Paper instead.
 It's now called `Household_Items`.
 The new correlation heatmap is shown below.
     > ![New Correlation Heatmap](/images/Correlation_Heatmap_NEW_Features.png)

+10. The data was checked for skewness and **log transformation** was applied.

+11. Since we're using distance-based models, which are sensitive to values of different scales...
+I used `StandardScaler` to standardize the data.

 <br>